 Go to a Festival

 I mentioned The Edmonton International Fringe Festival in my volunteer post.
 If I hadn’t volunteered the individual tickets for the performances I saw were no more than $15 each (and some were as low as $6).
 Other music and theatre festivals could also have reasonably priced tickets.
 Check to see what the general admission cost is for going to the festival.
 If there is a pass, you can check to see if that would be more cost-effective for you.

 If you’re of legal drinking age, many bars and pubs have live music or comedy shows.
 The admission could be free, or there may be a cover charge or a minimum drink purchase.
 At any rate, catching a band or comedy show at a bar can be an affordable night out.
 Of course, it could turn into a pretty expensive night if you don’t watch your bar tab.

 Ask for Gifts

-Last Christmas I got a gift card for Ticketmaster.
+Last Christmas I got a Ticketmaster gift card.
 It was something I never thought to ask for, but it was an excellent gift for a theatre lover like me.
 I used it to see the musical production of Once.
-If you love shows or concerts, consider asking for a ticket or a gift card for any upcoming gift giving occasion you celebrate.
+If you love shows or concerts, consider asking for a ticket or a gift card for any upcoming gift-giving occasion you celebrate.